headersalreadysent/bridge/README.md

 // Converts asBytes() to a UTF-8 encoded String.
 String responseString = response.asString();

-// If you set this to a TextView, it will display HTML formatting Spanned responseHtml = response.asHtml();

 // Cached in the Response object, using this method multiples will reference the same JSONObject.
 // This allows your app to not re-parse the JSON if it's used multiple times.
 JSONObject responseJsonObject = response.asJsonObject();